-- Data recovery services are not available i.e. data saved to the device that is either lost or corrupted will not be recovered.
-It is the responsibility of the user to ensure all data is backed up from their device before seeking computing help to avoid data loss.
+- Data recovery services are not available i.e. data saved directly to the device that is either lost or corrupted will not be recovered.
+It is the responsibility of the user to ensure all data stored locally is backed up from their device before seeking computing help to avoid data loss.

 - Lab and Personal printers are not supported by the Biology/EA IT Team.
 Should you choose to purchase a printer for your lab or office, the Biology/EA IT Team will configure and setup Lab/Personal printers to connect to the Biology wired network only

-- The Biology and Evolutionary departments provide, maintains and supports 10 printers (e-Print stations) located throughout the Biology and French Family Science center.
+The Biology and Evolutionary departments support 8 WEPA Print stations located throughout the Biology and French Family Science center.

 |Building||Type of Printer||Location|